Becoming a Trainer/Training Practice FAQs

 7. Where can I obtain further information?

-Please contact the Faculty Support Team at england.pccschools.midlands@nhs.net
+Please contact the Primary & Community Care Team at England.GPTrainers.Midlands@nhs.net